VanshSh/hello_world_next/README.md

       - page.tsx
     - [[...slug]] folder // To show inital doc page
 ---
-- Error page
+- Not found page
   - Create file `not-found.tsx`
-  - Call `import {notFound} method from 'next/navigatio'` to use error page from anywhere
+  - Call `import {notFound} method from 'next/navigatio'` to use notfound error page from anywhere
   -   `not-found.tsx` can be created on folder level too

 ---